Minoru/blog.tty8.org/posts/2013-10-01-novice-mind-blown-by-applying-one-of-unix-principles.markdown

 In case of VMWare, [you need to jump through a bit of menus][vmware-tutorial] and "wizards"[^wizards] in order to get there, but that's doable — it worked just fine last night.
-VirtualBox [apparently encourages using CLI to acomplish the task][virtualbox-tutorial], although I'm pretty sure they should have got some GUI for that as well.
+VirtualBox [apparently encourages using CLI to accomplish the task][virtualbox-tutorial], although I'm pretty sure they should have got some GUI for that as well.
 So you don't need to use some special VM — go with whichever you like best (and if it happens not to be mentioned in this post,